YR72dpi/mysql_error_google_scrapper/README.md

 ## To improve it

+0. Show when the recaptcha is found and removed the timeout
 1. Fix *Issues n° 1*
 2. Build a system to not get caught as a robot, like :
     - connect the script to a vpn and change of vpn each 25 query